publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schII/ptB/m__us_usc_t42_s247b.md

     Subsecs. (f), (g).
 [Pub.
 L. 91–464][/us/pl/91/464] added subsecs. (f) and (g).

     1965—Subsec. (a).
 [Pub.
-L. 89–109, § 2(a)][/us/pl/89/109/s2/a], (b), (d)(1), inserted “and each of the next three fiscal years”, substituted “any fiscal year ending prior to July 1, 1968” for “the fiscal years ending June 30, 1963, and June 30, 1964”, “tetanus, and measles” for “and tetanus”, “of preschool age” for “under the age of five years”, and “immunization” for “intensive community vaccination”, and permitted grants to be used to pay costs in connection with immunization of other infectious diseases.
+L. 89–109][/us/pl/89/109], § 2(a), (b), (d)(1), inserted “and each of the next three fiscal years”, substituted “any fiscal year ending prior to July 1, 1968” for “the fiscal years ending June 30, 1963, and June 30, 1964”, “tetanus, and measles” for “and tetanus”, “of preschool age” for “under the age of five years”, and “immunization” for “intensive community vaccination”, and permitted grants to be used to pay costs in connection with immunization of other infectious diseases.

     Subsec. (b).
 [Pub.
-L. 89–109, § 2(c)][/us/pl/89/109/s2/c], (d)(1), substituted “against the diseases referred to in subsection (a) of this section” for “against poliomyelitis, diphtheria, whooping cough, and tetanus”, “of preschool age” for “who are under the age of five years” and “immunization” for “intensive community vaccination” in two places.
+L. 89–109][/us/pl/89/109], § 2(c), (d)(1), substituted “against the diseases referred to in subsection (a) of this section” for “against poliomyelitis, diphtheria, whooping cough, and tetanus”, “of preschool age” for “who are under the age of five years” and “immunization” for “intensive community vaccination” in two places.

     Subsec. (c).
 [Pub.
-L. 89–109, § 2(d)(1)][/us/pl/89/109/s2/d/1], (e), inserted “on the basis of estimates” and “(with necessary adjustments on account of underpayments or overpayments)” in par.
+L. 89–109][/us/pl/89/109], § 2(d)(1), (e), inserted “on the basis of estimates” and “(with necessary adjustments on account of underpayments or overpayments)” in par.
 (1), and substituted “immunization” for “intensive community vaccination” in pars.
 (2) and (3).

  __Effective Date of 1978 Amendment__

     [Pub.
-L. 95–626, title II, § 202][/us/pl/95/626/s202], Nov.
+L. 95–626, title II][/us/pl/95/626/tII], § 202, Nov.
 10, 1978, [92 Stat.
 3574][/us/stat/92/3574], as amended by [Pub.
-L. 96–32, § 6(g)][/us/pl/96/32/s6/g], July 10, 1979, [93 Stat.
+L. 96–32][/us/pl/96/32], § 6(g), July 10, 1979, [93 Stat.
 83][/us/stat/93/83], provided that the amendment made by that section is effective Oct.
 1, 1978.

  __Effective Date of 1976 Amendment__

     [Pub.
-L. 94–317, title II, § 202(a)][/us/pl/94/317/s202/a], Nov.
+L. 94–317, title II][/us/pl/94/317/tII], § 202(a), Nov.
 10, 1978, [92 Stat.
 3574][/us/stat/92/3574], provided that the amendment made by that section is effective with respect to grants under this section for fiscal years beginning after June 30, 1975.

  __Effective Date of 1975 Amendment__

 [Pub.
-L. 94–63, title VI, § 608][/us/pl/94/63/s608], July 29, 1975, [89 Stat.
+L. 94–63, title VI][/us/pl/94/63/tVI], § 608, July 29, 1975, [89 Stat.
 352][/us/stat/89/352], provided that:

 > “Except as may otherwise be specifically provided, the amendments made by this title \[enacting sections 300c–21 and 300c–22 of this title, amending this section, and enacting provisions set out as notes under sections 289, 289k–2, and 1395x of this title\] and by titles I \[amending [section 246 of this title][/us/usc/t42/s246] and enacting provisions set out as notes under [section 246 of this title][/us/usc/t42/s246]\], II \[enacting sections 300a–6a and 300a–8 of this title, amending sections 300 and 300a–1 to 300a–4 of this title, repealing [section 3505c of this title][/us/usc/t42/s3505c], and enacting provision set out as a note under [section 300 of this title][/us/usc/t42/s300]\], III \[enacting sections 2689 to 2689aa of this title, amending sections 2691 and 2693 to 2696 of this title, and enacting provisions set out as notes under [section 2689 of this title][/us/usc/t42/s2689]\], IV \[amending sections 218 and 254b of this title and enacting provision set out as a note under [section 254b of this title][/us/usc/t42/s254b]\], and V \[enacting [section 254c of this title][/us/usc/t42/s254c] and amending [section 246 of this title][/us/usc/t42/s246]\] of this Act shall take effect July 1, 1975.
 The amendments made by this title and by such titles to the provisions of law amended by this title and by such titles are made to such provisions as amended by title VII of this Act \[amending sections 246, 254b, 300, 300a–1 to 300a–3 of this title and sections 2681, 2687, 2688a, 2688d, 2688j–1, 2688j–2, 2688l, 2688l–1, 2688n–1, 2688o, and 2688u of this title\].”

  __Effective Date of 1972 Amendment__

 [Pub.
-L. 92–449, title I, § 102][/us/pl/92/449/s102], Sept.
+L. 92–449, title I][/us/pl/92/449/tI], § 102, Sept.
 30, 1972, [86 Stat.
 750][/us/stat/86/750], provided that:

 > “The amendment made by [section 101 of this title][/us/usc/t42/s101] \[amending this section\] shall apply to grants made under section 317 of the Public Health Service Act \[[42 U.S.C.
 247b][/us/usc/t42/s247b]\] after June 30, 1972, except that subsection (d) of such section as amended by section 101 shall take effect on the date of enactment of this Act \[Sept.
 30, 1972\].”

  __Rule of Construction Regarding Access to Immunizations__

 [Pub.
-L. 111–148, title IV, § 4204(d)][/us/pl/111/148/s4204/d], Mar.
+L. 111–148, title IV][/us/pl/111/148/tIV], § 4204(d), Mar.
 23, 2010, [124 Stat.
 572][/us/stat/124/572], provided that:

 > “Nothing in this section \[amending this section\] (including the amendments made by this section), or any other provision of this Act \[see Tables for classification\] (including any amendments made by this Act) shall be construed to decrease children’s access to immunizations.”

  __Assistance of Administrator of Veterans’ Affairs in Administration of National Swine Flu Immunization Program of 1976; Claims for Damages__

     [Pub.
-L. 94–420, § 3][/us/pl/94/420/s3], Sept.
+L. 94–420][/us/pl/94/420], § 3, Sept.
 23, 1976, [90 Stat.
 1301][/us/stat/90/1301], provided that, in order to assist Secretary of Health, Education, and Welfare in carrying out National Swine Flu Immunization Program of 1976 pursuant to [42 U.S.C.
 247b(j)][/us/usc/t42/s247b/j], as added by [Pub.
 L. 94–380][/us/pl/94/380], Administrator of Veterans’ Affairs, in accordance with [42 U.S.C.
 247b(j)][/us/usc/t42/s247b/j], could authorize administration of vaccine, procured under such program and provided by Secretary at no cost to Veterans’ Administration, to eligible veterans (voluntarily requesting such vaccine) in connection with provision of care for a disability under chapter 17 of title 38, in any health care facility under jurisdiction of Administrator, and provided for consideration and processing of claims and suits for damages for personal injury or death, in connection with administration of vaccine.

  __Study by Secretary of Scope and Extent of Liability Arising Out of Immunization Program; Alternative Protective Approaches; Report to Congress__

     [Pub.
-L. 94–380, § 3][/us/pl/94/380/s3], Aug.
+L. 94–380][/us/pl/94/380], § 3, Aug.
 12, 1976, [90 Stat.
 1118][/us/stat/90/1118], directed Secretary to conduct a study of liability for personal injuries or death arising out of immunization programs and of alternative approaches to provide protection against such liability and report to Congress on findings of such study by Aug.
 12, 1977.

 ----------